 Leading the lesson

-Ask different members to read the lesson aloud
+Ask different members to read the lesson aloud.

 As you read though the list of basic practices, ask members to share about personal experiences related to the list.
 Do they have other good ideas to share?

 (Remember to ask questions and allow folks to share)